 During the past Housing Element cycle (2014-2018), the County had a regional housing need of 168 units.
 Table 5-5-1 shows the County's share of the regional housing need for the unincorporated area by income category.
 During this period, the County was responsible for providing adequate sites and facilitating the development of housing to meet the needs of each income level.
-Table 5-5-2 shows the remaining housing needs that have yet to be fulfilled from the 2009 Housing Element.
+Table 5-5-2 shows the Housing Element implementation progress from 2014-2019m, as documented in the 2019 Annual Progress Report..